-On July 2, 2021, Morphisec Keep, our Cloud Workload Protection Platform, successfully identified and prevented a REvil Ransomware infection within some of our customer domains.
+On July 2, 2021, our Cloud Workload Protection Platform, Morphisec Keep, successfully identified and prevented a REvil ransomware infection in customer domains.
 This attack was automatically blocked in real time due to Morphisec's proactive protection mechanism, which resulted in no harm to the customer.

-Attacks like this demonstrate the critical nature of a strong prevention strategy for servers.
-Any such strategy needs to acknowledge that supply chain attacks such as this one can often bypass the most up-to-date network, identity, and antivirus controls.
-The following is a summary of our findings after preventing this attack in several customer environments.
+Attacks like this demonstrate the critical nature of prevention for servers.
+Any such strategy must acknowledge supply chain attacks like this can bypass the most up-to-date network, identity, and antivirus controls.
+Following is a summary of our findings after preventing this attack in several customer environments.

 Figure 1: The threat summary in the Morphisec GUI

 The initial stage begins with AgentMon.exe – a legitimate process for the Kaseya Virtual Server Administrator Agent.
 Then this process executes suspicious Windows batch commands via cmd.exe.

 Those batch commands are followed by the execution of a malicious file named agent.exe.
 The following process then executes a legitimate signed Windows Defender process (MsMpEng.exe) that was dropped in the “C:\Windows\” directory.